What Is A DVT?

-A deep vein thrombosis (DVT) occurs when a blood clot (thrombus) forms in one or more of the deep veins in your body, usually in your legs.
-The clot may block a blood vessel, causing potentially serious health effects.
-Deep vein thrombosis can cause leg pain or swelling, but may occur without any symptoms.
+A deep vein thrombosis, more commonly referred to as a DVT occurs when a blood clot (thrombus) forms in one or more of the deep veins in your body, usually your legs.
+Which in turn can result in potentially serious health effects if this thrombus blocks a blood vessel.
+A deep vein thrombosis usually develops in the lower leg, thigh, or pelvis, but can also occur in the arm.
+They may cause pain and/or swelling but also may occur without any symptoms at all.

 - Post surgery

 - Coronary heart disease

 - Hormone therapy

 - Family history of DVT or previous thrombosis

 Blood Clots Are A Serious Condition

 Deep vein thrombosis is a serious condition, blood clots in your veins can end up “breaking loose” and travel through your bloodstream lodging in the pulmonary artery.
 Your pulmonary artery is the main blood vessel to the lungs and if the blood clot is large enough, then it can completely block the artery and leading to death if the individual doesn’t receive urgent medical attention.
 Clearly blocking of blood flow to the lungs via a “pulmonary embolism” is a life-threatening complication of a DVT, which is why a deep vein thrombosis is considered a medical emergency.